arizonaCameraLab/ASDP_Render_Module/README.md

 move the virtual camera up.
 A rotation around the +X axis will tip the camera's view up, and a rotation around the +Y axis will pan the camera's view left.
+The camera is looking out the front of the helicopter (along the +Y axis) with its "up" vector pointing above the helicopter (along the +Z axis) when the orientation is (0,0,0).

 **PoseEstimator:** The pose estimator is a class that estimates the differential pose of the helicopter between two times.
 It provides a description of how the helicopter has moved and rotated between